navapbc/template-infra/infra/README.md

 - Project config
 - App config (per application)

 The configuration modules contain only statically known information and do not have any side effects such as creating infrastructure resources.
-As such, are used both (a) as root modules by shell scripts and CI/CD workflows and (b) as child modules by root modules across the infrastructure layers.
+As such, they are used as both (a) root modules by shell scripts and CI/CD workflows and (b) child modules called by root modules across the infrastructure layers.
 See [infrastructure configuration](/docs/infra/infrastructure-configuration.md) for more info.

 ### 🧅 Infrastructure layers